gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 As mentioned earlier, LJ_simulation.py can also take temperature defined via $$\frac{k_B T^*}{\chi}$$ instead of $$T^*$$.
 This can be done by defining **"kbT_chi** instead of **"T_r"**.
 An example of this is given in ex1-alt.json.

-LJ_simulation.py can also take restart files as inputs and write them as outputs after simulation.
+LJ_simulation.py can take restart files as inputs and write them as outputs after simulation.
 These are controlled by the optional, additional parameters **"rstin_prefix"** and **"rstout_prefix"**, which name these files without an extension.

+LJ_simulation.py can also optionally <em>not</em> save the NetCDF file containing positions, forces, and velocities.
+If you don't want this, or want to save space, you can choose to not define **"nc_prefix"** and **"frcvel_interval"**.

 One warning: I do not suggest using minimization.
 For two-dimensional systems minimization can move particles along the z-axis, and I do not think it is possible to correct this behavior without modifiying code that would need to be recompiled.
 Additionally, Packmol does a good job of constructing the system, so minimization should not be necessary in three-dimensional systems either.